oracle-livelabs/goldengate/ogg-to-ggs/extract/extract.md

 ## Introduction

-This lab walks you through the steps to capture and send data to Oracle Cloud Infrastructure (OCI) GoldenGate using an on-premises or Marketplace Oracle GoldenGate instance.
+In this lab, you learn to capture and send data to Oracle Cloud Infrastructure (OCI) GoldenGate using an on-premises or Marketplace Oracle GoldenGate instance.
 You'll create an Extract to capture data from the source database, a Distribution Path to initiate sending the data to the target, and a Replicat to consume the data received.

 Estimated time: 15 minutes